-- 9. Each Burn NavigatorTM device allows resuscitation of only one patient at a time. - CAUTION: The Burn Navigator $^{\text{TM}}$ is NOT intended to be used for electrical burn injuries resulting in rhabdomyolysis with pigmenturia (red-brown urine).
+- 9. Each Burn Navigator device allows resuscitation of only one patient at a time. - CAUTION: The Burn Navigator is NOT intended to be used for electrical burn injuries resulting in rhabdomyolysis with pigmenturia (red-brown urine).
 Resuscitation fluid needs in these patients often outpace the system's recommendations.
-Use clinical judgment and consider the entire scenario when interpreting recommendations, especially when patients have conditions that artificially alter UOP. - For adults, if the Burn Navigator TM system is not available, initiate manual intravenous (IV) fluid resuscitation using the Rule of 10s (10 mL/hr x %TBSA)3 Use the Burn Resuscitation Worksheet (Appendix D)4 to assist initiation of fluid resuscitation. - 11.
+Use clinical judgment and consider the entire scenario when interpreting recommendations, especially when patients have conditions that artificially alter UOP. - 10.
+For adults, if the Burn Navigator system is not available, initiate manual intravenous (IV) fluid resuscitation using the Rule of 10s (10 mL/hr x %TBSA)3 Use the Burn Resuscitation Worksheet (Appendix D) 4 to assist initiation of fluid resuscitation. - 11.
 For patients weighing more than 80 kg, add 100 mL/hr to IV fluid rate for each 10 kg >80 kg. - 12.
 For children, 3 x TBSA x body weight in kg gives the volume for the first 24 hrs.
 One half is programmed for delivery during the first 8 hours.
 Further guidance for pediatric management is provided below. - 13.
-Lactated Ringer's (LR), PlasmaLyte ATM (Baxter International, Deerfield, II) or other isotonic solution is the preferred resuscitation fluid; other solutions (normal saline) should be used with caution as electrolyte imbalances may result.
+Lactated Ringer's (LR), PlasmaLyte A (Baxter International, Deerfield, II) or other isotonic solution is the preferred resuscitation fluid; other solutions (normal saline) should be used with caution as electrolyte imbalances may result.
 In the absence of overt hypotension (MAP <55), avoid fluid boluses as additional volume contributes to edema.
 Instead, increase the rate of IV fluids to maintain adequate organ perfusion, as reflected by urine output (UOP).3 - 14.
 The use of blood products in major burn resuscitation due to coagulopathy, anemia, and bleeding from escharotomy sites or other traumatic injuries is common.
 Refer to the Joint Trauma System Damage Control CPG for transfusion guidelines and resuscitation of patients with other significant injuries. - 15.
 Monitor UOP closely and decrease or increase the isotonic fluid rate by approximately 20-25% per hour to maintain a UOP of 30-50 mL/hour in adults, or 0.5 to 1 ml/kg /hr in children.
 Every attempt should be made to minimize fluid administration while maintaining organ perfusion.
-If UOP > 50 mL/hr, then decrease the fluid rate by 20-25% for the next hour and reassess. - 16.
+If UOP> 50 mL/hr, then decrease the fluid rate by 20% for two consecutive hours and reassess.
+Increase rate of LR by 20% if UOP is less than 30 mL/hr (adults) or pediatric target UOP for 2 consecutive hours.
+Over-resuscitation can lead to many life threatening complications in the burn patient so close monitoring of UOP and end organ perfusion is imperative. - 16.
 Both under- and over-resuscitation can result in serious morbidity and even mortality; patients who receive over 250 mL/kg in the first 24 hours are at increased risk for severe complications including acute respiratory distress syndrome and both abdominal and extremity compartment syndromes. - 17.
 Hour-to-hour fluid management is critical, particularly during the first 24 hours.
 Use the Burn Resuscitation Flow Sheet (Appendix D) to record both fluid intake and UOP. - 18.
 At 8-12 hours post-burn, if the hourly IV fluid rate exceeds 1500 mL/hr or if the projected 24 hr total fluid volume approaches 250 mL/kg, initiate 5% albumin infusion using Table 1 (Adults only); for children, infuse 4-7 mL/kg at the rate of 0.5 mL per minute.
 Continue the 5% albumin infusion until the 48-hour mark.
 Fresh frozen plasma may be substituted.
 In children, consider colloid infusion at calculated maintenance rate, reducing the calculated isotonic infusion by at equal volume.